skakri09/StarTris---Tetris-school-project-fall-2011/Readme.txt

+The text below is in Norwegian as it was when delivered at school in 2011.
+The project is written in c++ with sdl for input, output and sound.

 Jeg har i stor grad benyttet meg av de minste mulige data typene, men bruker ikke mindre en short for integers så det er mulig å resize spillet til ekstreme dimensjoner for morro-skyld.